 Configuring guests

-Guests in a QNX virtualized environment are configured in the same way as they are configured in a non-virtualized environment.
-For example, for QNX guests, use the buildfile.
+Guest images in a QNX virtualized environment are configured in the same way as they are configured in a non-virtualized environment.
+For example, for QNX guests, use a buildfile.

 Assembling and configuring VMs.